isl-org/OpenBot/python/README.md

 ## Tensorflow for Inference
 If TensorFlow is used for inference, please add the Python `policy` module to `PYTHONPATH` via `export PYTHONPATH=$PYTHONPATH:/path/to/OpenBot/policy`.
 This workaround avoids having to install openbot as module and to find `openbot.utils.load_model()`, which is required to load the tensorflow model.
 Further details, see `get_tf_interpreter()` in `infer.py` and the test code `tests/test_infer.py`.

-## Support for non-linux distributions (MacOs, Windows)
+## Support for non-linux distributions (MacOS, Windows)

 Please note that the code is intended to run on Linux-based computers, e.g., Up Core Plus.
 Some python modules may not be available for MacOs or Windows.

-We have tested running the code on MacOs:
+The code can run on MacOS for debugging purposes with the following changes:
 - Use `pyrealsense2-macosx` instead of `pyrealsense2` in requirements.txt
 - For tflite follow [these instructions](https://github.com/milinddeore/TfLite-Standalone-build-Linux-MacOS)